Volumetric Rendering with Baked Quadrature Fields: Introduction

 \section{Introduction}

 Neural Radiance Fields (NeRFs) \cite{Mildenhall2020nerf} have gained popularity by demonstrating impressive capabilities in generating photo-realistic novel views.
 They use a continuous volumetric function to represent a scene with a 5D implicit function that estimates the density and radiance for any position and direction.
-NeRF representations are trained to achieve multi-view colour consistency for a set of posed images.
-One of the main challenges to the widespread adoption of NeRF is the need for specialized rendering algorithms that are not well-suited for commonly available hardware.
-For example, the traditional implementation of NeRF involves a volumetric rendering algorithm that calculates the density and radiance by evaluating a large MLP at hundreds of sample positions along the ray for each pixel.
+NeRF representations are trained to achieve multi-view colour consistency for a set of posed images. \gs{One of the main challenges to the widespread adoption of NeRF is the high computation cost.} For example, the traditional implementation of NeRF involves a volumetric rendering algorithm that calculates the density and radiance by evaluating a large MLP at hundreds of sample positions along the ray for each pixel.
 This rendering process is too slow for interactive visualization without powerful GPUs.